-19. Deep Chamber Dives.
+20. Deep Chamber Dives.
 From experience we know that divers are prone to developing mild skin symptoms (‘skin bends’) during deep, dry chamber exposures.
 Mostly, these exposures have been carried out to test the divers’ susceptibility to nitrogen narcosis.
 Regrettably, the standard air in-water decompression table has proven less safe for these exposures.
 See the chapter Deep Chamber Dives.

-20. Other Restrictions.
+21. Other Restrictions.
 The tables mark the longest exposures with an asterisk (*).
 This is done to indicate that these exposures should be avoided.
 Such exceptional dives will either require long decompression time in water (exceeding 35 min) or an increased risk of DCS (ranging 5% to 6%).
-For oil and gas related diving (diving regulated by the Norwegian petroleum regulations) it may be required to restrict bottom times according to UK regulations.
-Bottom times not to be planned for in petroleum related diving are listed below the bold horizontal line in the tables.
+Both the Norwegian Labour Inspection Authority (inshore diving) and the Petroleum Safety Authority Norway have stipulated bottom time restrictions.
+These are marked with bold horizontal lines in the tables.
 Air should not be used as breathing gas in dives exceeding 50 metres.
 Due to this, the profiles for depths ranging 54 through 60m are identified with asterisk.
-Please note the 370 min bottom time limitation on the 9 m table (introduced in the 4th edition of these tables).